Loan Repayment and Loan Forgiveness Programs

 Discretionary Income is the difference between your adjusted gross income and 150 percent of the poverty guideline for your family size and state of residence.

 The Federal Public Service Loan Forgiveness program is available for graduates who go into public service employment.
 This program is available to borrowers who are employed full-time in certain public service jobs, have eligible loan type(s), make 120 qualifying payments under an eligible repayment plan and maintain a full-time employment status while working for a qualifying public service organization.
-For details on this program, go to www.MyFedLoan.org/PSLF.
+Read more details about this program.

-The Public Service Law Loan Repayment Program is available to borrowers whose annual salary may not exceed $55,000, student loans are not in default, and work for a qualifying organization.
-For more details on this program, go to http://www.hed.state.nm.us/students/publicservice_lrap.aspx.
+The State of New Mexico Public Service Law Loan Repayment Program is available to New Mexico licensed attorneys whose annual salary does not exceed a cap set by the New Mexico Higher Education Department (HED), whose student loans are not in default, who work for a qualifying organization, and who agree to do public service work for at least three years.
+Apply and get more details on this program, including the current salary cap, maximum award amounts, and application deadlines.

-For more information on loan repayment programs, consolidation information and debt management, go to www.studentloans.gov.
+More information on loan repayment programs, consolidation information and debt management.